 Upon completion of the analysis, health authorities must ensure data destruction compliance and ensure necessary project closure documents are completed and submitted to the ministry.

 Information on the project closure compliance and process is available in the Related Forms sidebar box.

-If at any time after the application form has been submitted to DMS and before data has been released, the applicant decides to abandon the project, a project withdrawal form – Project Closure (Declaration of Project withdrawal) – available in the Related Forms sidebar box should be submitted to the Ministry.
+If at any time after the application form has been submitted to the ministry, and before data has been released, the applicant decides to abandon the project, a Project Closure (Declaration of Project Withdrawal) form (available in the Related Forms sidebar box) should be submitted to firstname.lastname@example.org.